VerifyTests/Verify/docs/mdsource/parameterised.source.md

 By default, Verify expects every parameterised case to have a unique [file name](/docs/naming.md) with the parameters appended to the file name.
 This behavior can be overridden by using `IgnoreParametersForVerified()`.
 In this case, the verified file name does not contain the parameter values, meaning it is the same for each testcase.

+`IgnoreParametersForVerified` accepts an array for passing through the parameters.
+These values are pssed to [UseParameters](#UseParameters).
+This is required for MSTest, xUnit, and NUnit.
+Parameters should not be passed for NUnit and Fixie since they are automatically detected.

 The below samples produce:

 For the instance case: